 On the "Kids Initiate" page, we wrote about one of the students' initiatives.

 "Yuvalim" School in Ganei Tikva

 The Yuvalim school in Ganei Tikva, under Yearit Chen?s management, is a growing school.

-Starting this year, both third-grade students, under the guidance of their educator, and members of the student leadership, under the guidance of the social coordinator, will be exposed to the entrepreneurial scene.
+Starting this year, both third-grade students, under the guidance of their educator, and members of the student leadership, under the guidance of the social coordinator, are exposed to the world of the entrepreneur.